Inclusive Pathways Therapy

 Hi, I’m Laura!

-I’m the owner of Inclusive Pathways Therapy and a licensed clinical social worker (LCSW).
-I am passionate about therapy that takes into account the whole person and their lived experience.
-Whether you’re looking for support for yourself or your teen, I understand how meaningful, and sometimes overwhelming, this step can feel.
+I am passionate about therapy that considers the whole person and their lived experience.
+I understand how meaningful, and sometimes overwhelming, reaching out for therapy can be.
 I work to take the pressure out of this process.

 “It is the relationship that heals. ”